Skip to content

 If you need any of these capabilities, consider upgrading to Enterprise.

-Because the volume ID is derived deterministically from the bucket name and prefix, you can reinstall the Community edition on a new server pointing to the same bucket and prefix, and the new installation will have access to all existing data.
-The auto-generated tokens will be different, but the volume ID and all stored blocks and metadata will match.
+Because the volume ID is derived deterministically from the bucket name and prefix, reinstalling the Community edition against the same bucket and prefix produces the same volume ID, and therefore the same object key prefix.
+The auto-generated tokens will be different.